cadnano/cadnano2.5/README.md

 # cadnano 2.5  (*radnano*)
-This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date
+This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date.

+12/16/2015 cadnano2.5 is currently under heavy development, and while master is stable, we will be updating master soon with many new features.

 ## Changes
 A number of organizational and style changes have occured from cadnano 2